felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 as I want.
 In a way, I treat a review like an artist would treat a
 canvas: whatever ends up there is simply a reflection of how I *felt* about the book.
 There's a good amount of intuition that goes into this process.
-Sure, I try to put a minimum of effort in my reviews, but I also try not to overdo it.
+Sure, I try to put a minimum of effort into my reviews, but I also try not to overdo it.
 After all, this is something I do for myself.
 I must find enjoyment in it, otherwise I know I will get discouraged.